 9 Common Mistakes People Make When They Are Charged With A Crime And How To Avoid Them

-and ask to watch the search proceedings.
+determine the scope and ask to watch the search proceedings.
 You are also entitled to a copy of the search warrant.

 2. Giving a voluntary statement - Both the Louisiana and United States Constitutions give you the right to remain silent